dglogik/threejs-editor/README.md

 all contributors of three.js for sustaining the project and the editor.
 A list of three.js contributors can be found [here](https://github.com/mrdoob/three.js/graphs/contributors).

+The commit history for the project was not reproduced in the new git repository to prevent large project sizes when cloning.

 ---

 three.js